Overview

 Why was SHARP introduced?

 Motorcyclists represent one of the most vulnerable road user groups.
 Typically in the UK they represent 1% of traffic but 19% of the casualties.
 Significantly, around 80% of all motorcyclist fatalities and 70% of those with serious injuries, sustain head injuries.
 Research also shows that, statistically, head impacts are distributed uniformly around the circumference of the helmet.
-Research has also highlighted that helmet detachment can occur during the accident sequence with reports indicating a frequency varying from 10% to 14% of casualties.
-Separately, there was concern that there may be poor knowledge concerning the best practice when choosing a properly fitting helmet.

 Research and Evidence base